LiveHouse Dundee: Preparation and opening

 In November 2024, it was announced that the site was to be reopened as LiveHouse Dundee which will be operated by MEC with an original opening on a phased basis from December 2024 initially at a capacity of 2,500 before extending to the planned 4,500 as works continue.

 The opening date for LiveHouse Dundee was pushed back to 2025 following challenges in the operation.

 In March 2025, it was revealed that the venue would open in May 2025 with the Dundee Dance Event closing party, after the organisers of the event posted a video of the venue on social media.

 On 14 March 2025, signage on the 1930s tower was installed and neon lighting was added which was revealed on 21 March 2025.
 On 29 March 2025, it was announced that Craig Charles would be the first act to perform at LiveHouse, two days prior to the Dundee Dance Event.

 Post-opening

 Following its opening, LiveHouse Dundee confirmed a series of events across music, gaming and sport.
 Yungblud was among the first high-profile acts to be announced, though he later withdrew from the schedule.

 In summer 2025, it was confirmed that the Kaiser Chiefs would perform at the venue in 2026, becoming one of the earliest large-scale concerts planned beyond the opening year.

 The venue was also selected to host the ProtoPlay gaming festival in September 2025, an event which attracts developers and players from across the UK.

 In addition, Ultra White Collar Boxing announced that it would stage an event at LiveHouse in November 2025, marking the venue’s entry into hosting sporting events.

+In June 2026, LiveHouse Dundee was recommended to receive £15 million in funding through the Tay Cities Region Deal, subject to final approval by the Scottish and UK governments.
+The investment would fund enabling works at the venue, increasing its capacity to 3,500 and allowing it to host major concerts, touring productions and international conferences.
+The project is expected to attract up to 85,000 visitors annually, create around 150 jobs, leverage a further £6.5 million in investment, and support approximately 600 small and medium-sized businesses across the Tay Cities region.